-In early 2020, the Alpha Academic Appeals team produced a new online video tutorial on handling allegations of academic misconduct.
+In early 2020, the Alpha Academic Appeals team produced an online video tutorial on handling allegations of academic misconduct.
 It contains lots of advice on how to defend yourself against these potentially life-changing allegations.
 You can learn more about the tutorial here.

 In September 2019, the team created 'The No-Nonsense Guide to Writing a Great Appeal'.
-The 45-minute course should greatly improve your appeal and will help avoid common pitfalls.
+This 45-minute course should greatly improve your appeal and will help avoid common pitfalls.

 Writing a winning academic appeal or complaint: prove it

-In this short article, we explore the significance of proof and evidence in academic appeals and complaints.
+In the short article below, we explore the significance of proof and evidence in academic appeals and complaints.

 The importance of proof and evidence

 When making an academic appeal or complaint, or responding to an allegation of academic misconduct, it is vital that you don’t just make statements but that you actually prove them.

 A fundamental tenet in law is that he who asserts must prove.
 For example, if you claim that you were suffering from mental health problems when sitting an exam, then the onus is on you to prove this.
 If the university claims that you cheated in an exam, then it is for them to prove it.